Last Modified: July 20, 2015

-Talk to your doctor or nurse so they can prescribe medications to help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea and Vomiting Tip Sheet for more suggestions.

 Men who take hormone therapy for extended periods of time are at risk for bone thinning (osteoporosis).
 You may be advised to take calcium and vitamin D supplements to help prevent bone loss.
+Weight bearing exercise and a healthy diet rich in calcium and vitamin D can also help protect your bone health.
 You may have a bone density scan (DEXA scan) to assess your bone health.
 If your physician determines that you are at high risk of developing osteoporosis, they may recommend additional treatment with a type of medication called a bisphosphonate to help strengthen the bones.
-Learn more about bone health after cancer therapy.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.
-Read the anemia tip sheet for more information.

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
-Exercise can help combat fatigue; a simple daily walk can help.
-Talk to your healthcare team and see OncoLink's Fatigue Tip Sheet for helpful tips on dealing with this side effect.
+Exercise can help combat fatigue; a simple daily walk with a friend can help.
+Talk to your healthcare team for helpful tips on dealing with this side effect.

-Abiraterone acetate can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
+This medication can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
+If you develop elevations in your liver function tests, your healthcare provider may need to lower your dose or stop the medication.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown or pain in your abdomen, as these can be signs of liver toxicity.

 Some men report mood swings and depression while on hormone therapy.
 It can be helpful to talk about concerns and feelings with a partner or close friend.
 If you find that feelings of sadness are interfering with life, talk with your team about finding a counselor experienced in working with cancer patients.